 Kicking off with a keynote from one of the UK’s most respected journalists, Matthew d’Ancona, this session will explore the impact increasing connectivity is having on our trust in brands.

 Why are marketers under pressure to generate social advertising content from scratch, when there are billions of beautiful images showasing every conceivable brand sitting idle in people's phones?
-Join the world's fastest growing influencer marketplace TRIBE and News UK as they bring to life a booming freelance economy that lies between content creation, technology and the new social currency, influence.
+Join the world's fastest growing influencer marketplace TRIBE and Adobe as they bring to life a booming freelance economy that lies between content creation, technology and the new social currency, influence.

 This interactive session will cover: